SherigZach/Dm-command/README.md

 # Disclaimer
-Disclaimer : Do NOT post your token in your github if your repo is set to public, people may be able to see it I will only be posting the dm command.
+Disclaimer : Do NOT post your token in your github if your repo is set to public, people may be able to see it and use it as well.
+I have posted the code of the dm command in the file dm.js you are free to check it out.

 # Recomendation
 - Personal recomendation is to have a basic understanding of how js / discord.js works.